sghosh89/ERC/README.md

 ## Acknowlegements :
 The authors were partly funded by
-US National Science Foundation grant 1714195 and the James S McDonnell Foundation.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or the McDonnell Foundation.
+US National Science Foundation grant 1714195 and the James S McDonnell Foundation, and the California Department of Fish and Wildlife Delta Science Program.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or the McDonnell Foundation or the California Department of Fish and Wildlife Delta Science Program.